 Despite these discrepancies, managing hypertension is one of the most promising strategies to protect your aging brain , particularly in people with the APOE4 genetic risk factor for Alzheimer's disease [9, 10].
 Some anti-hypertensive drugs like angiotensin-receptor blockers and calcium-channel blockers may be particularly protective (see below).

-Apolipoprotein E4 carriers: E4 carriers may be particularly likely to lower their risk of cognitive decline by effectively managing their hypertension in mid-life but this claim is based on a handful of observational studies and the relationship between cardiovascular health, APOE status, and cognition appears complex.
+APOE4 carriers: E4 carriers may be particularly likely to lower their risk of cognitive decline by effectively managing their hypertension in mid-life but this claim is based on a handful of observational studies and the relationship between cardiovascular health, APOE status, and cognition appears complex.
 E4 carriers may be slightly more likely to develop hypertension to begin with, particularly if they have Asian background(11).

 Hypertension has been more strongly associated with future dementia or cognitive decline in E4 carriers compared to E4 non-carriers(9, 12-14).
 Similarly, hypertension in E4 carriers specifically has been associated with increased beta-amyloid in the brain (a characteristic feature of Alzheimer’s disease)(10).
 However, of the many studies looking at anti-hypertensive use and cognitive decline, only one has reported that the use of anti-hypertensive drugs is particularly strong in E4 carriers(15).
 Moreover, in patients with Alzheimer’s disease, the relationship between cardiovascular risks, APOE status, and cognitive decline has sometimes contrasted with the idea that the brain health of E4 carriers is particularly vulnerable to cardiovascular problems (16).

+Unknown, based on limited evidence.
 Scientists don't yet know whether hypertension management can improve brain health in people with dementia or mild cognitive impairment.
 Small clinical trials suggest benefit from some anti-hypertensive drugs; larger studies are now testing those ideas.

-For example, small clinical trials suggest that the dihydropyridine calcium-channel blocker nilvadipine safely protects against cognitive decline in Alzheimer's patients [17,18] and a larger clinical trial in Europe is currently testing the efficacy of nilvadipine in mild to moderate Alzheimer's disease (ISRCTN14485052).
+For example, small clinical trials suggest that the dihydropyridine calcium-channel blocker nilvadipine safely protects against cognitive decline in Alzheimer's patients [17,18] and a larger clinical trial in Europe is currently testing the efficacy of nilvadipine in mild-to-moderate Alzheimer's disease (ISRCTN14485052).
 More info below.

 Similarly, some small observational studies suggest that centrally-acting ACE-inhibitors may slow cognitive decline in Alzheimer's patients but only in the first 6 months of their use .
 This idea is controversial and needs further study, as other research suggests that ACE-inhibitors could accelerate Alzheimer's disease pathology in contrast to angiotensin-receptor blockers .
 More info below.

+Possibly, based on moderate evidence.
 Reducing hypertension can protect against stroke and cardiovascular causes of death, thus extending healthy lifespan for many individuals .
 However, in elderly patients, the safety of hypertension treatments and their potential interactions with other medications must be carefully monitored .